The Mythic Body: A Guide to Jungian Archetypes in Nude Art Photography

 Application:

-- Create images that challenge traditional gender representations.
+- Create images that deliberately challenge and blur traditional gender representations.

-- Incorporate both masculine and feminine symbols in a single image.
+- Incorporate both traditionally “masculine” and “feminine” symbols or gestures in a single image to suggest psychic integration.

 John Anton